Warnakala/blender-studio-tools/shot-tools/README.md

   configuration should be part of the production repository.
 * The configuration files are a collection of python files.
-The API between the configuration files and the add-on should be very friendly as pipeline TD's working on the production should be able to work with it.
+The API between the configuration files and the add-on should be very friendly as pipeline TDs working on the production should be able to work with it.
-* TD's/artists should be able to handle issues during building without looking at how the add-on is structured.
+* TDs/artists should be able to handle issues during building without looking at how the add-on is structured.
 * The tool contains connectors that can be configured to read/write data from the system/file that is the main location of the data.
 For example